-The SWPPP must identify the personnel (by name or position) that are part of the storm water team, as well as their individual responsibilities.
+The SWPPP must identify the personnel (by name and position) that the permittee made part of the storm water team, as well as their individual responsibilities.
 Each member of the storm water team must have ready access to an electronic or paper copy of applicable portions of this permit, the most updated copy of the SWPPP, and other relevant documents or information that must be kept with the SWPPP.